Professional plumbers field a lot of different types of plumbing problems.

 wrench.
 Leaks at the temperature and pressure relief valve can be an easy

-fix, but should be watched afterwards in case the valve was not the problem.
+fix but should be watched afterward in case the valve was not the problem.

 The heater drain valve is another common culprit and is also an easy replacement.